Finding the Best Travel Gifts

 Secret Pocket Belt

-One item I always bring with me when travelling is a belt with a secret pocket, where I can hide any large amount of cash which is better not to show in shops or markets.
+One item I always bring with me when traveling is a belt with a secret pocket, where I can hide any large amount of cash which is better not to show in shops or markets.
 This is even truer if you are an aid worker and live in countries where there is a lot of poverty and every medium amount of money can be of interest for pickpocketers.

 In the belt, you can place to a maximum of 5-6 rolled notes, meaning that you can use it to conceal up to 600 USD.
-As this was a gift for myself, I highly recommend it as a present for your travelling friends and relatives.
+As this was a gift for myself, I highly recommend it as a present for your traveling friends and relatives.

 Mario from Human Italian